 Teaching a dog to come when called is the most important command to teach a dog.
 Most people know the basics – put your dog on a leash, call him, lure him in and reward.
-But here are some important tricks to teaching a dog a reliable recall:
+But here are some important tricks to

 Only call your dog if you can enforce it.

 Yes, this is hard!
 But when your dog is in the yard barking at another dog and you keep screaming at him to come, you are only teaching him to tune you out.
 He learns that coming when called is optional.
 It’s not that he wants to disobey.
 It’s just that barking is so much more fun!
 It’s self rewarding.